riscv/docs-dev-guide/README.md

 rvm use 2.5.9
 ```

-ALERT: Ensure that you are using Ruby 2.5.9 for all Ruby gems that you install for the Asciidoctor toolchain.
+ALERT: Ensure that you are using the same Ruby version for all Ruby gems that you install for the Asciidoctor toolchain.

 ## Windows—install Ruby with RVM

+NOTE: Users of Windows 10 are reporting problems with RVM.
+We plan to test the use of Cygwin as a workaround.
+Please note that if you don't need asciidoctor-mathematical for rendering of mathematical expressions, you can make use of Ruby 2.7.2.

 - For Windows, use: http://rubyinstaller.org/